rishikeshThakar018/cProjectTesting/README.md

 # cProjectTesting
-Some program that have some formula based Question
+Some program that have some formula based Questions